Rohos Logon Key provides secure 2-factor authentication for Windows Remote Desktop by using Mobile Phone or One-Time-Password tokens.

 Click “Display QR-Code” and “Copy code” to configure Google Authenticator or send Google Authenticator configuration by email to the user.

-– Enter mobile phone or ensure there are mobile phone field in User Account properties filled in.
+– Enter mobile phone or ensure there is a mobile phone field in AD User Account properties is filled in.

-– Ensure to setup SMS gateway support in Options>Google Authenticator options.
+– Ensure to properly setup OTP delivery method in Rohos Logon > Options > Google Authenticator options.

 Rohos Logon Key allows to use automated 2-factor authentication for Remote Desktop users.
-Rohos will automatically sent One-Time-Password code by SMS to user account telephone number during login into Remote Desktop.
+Rohos will automatically sent One-Time-Password code by SMS to user account telephone number or email during login into Remote Desktop.

 Your Terminal Server must meet the following requirement: